-"The feature set of each Nerve module is optimized with unique workflows ideally suited for production facilities and machines.
-These features provide a secure foundation for managing software and devices in Nerve."
+"The feature set of each Nerve module is optimized with unique workflows perfectly tailored for production facilities and machines.
+These features provide a secure foundation for managing software and devices within Nerve."

 Nerve's modules and their features